Nordstrom/nToConfluence/README.md

 ### Disk
 Takes the markdown files in a folder and uploads them into Confluence.

+### EC2
+Coming soon?

 ## TODO
-1. error handling
+1. Error handling
-2. Remove pages from confluence that have been removed from stash
+2. Remove pages from confluence that have been removed from the source
+3. Make into a gem